 \subsection{Trajectories in Hill's vortex}

 To motivate the statements of our main theorems below, let us compute the particle trajectories $\phi_H$ associated with Hill's vortex.
 For simplicity, we consider trajectories in the moving frame with velocity $We_{z}$, so that the boundary of the unit ball $\partial B$ is invariant by the flow.
-The flow $\phi^*$ defined by with $v:= u_H - We^z$ is related to the original flow simply by $\phi_H(t,x)=\phi^*(t,x)+Wte^z$.
-The stream function for $\phi^*$ is given by We analyze the behavior of trajectories lying on the symmetry axis $r=0$.
-The other trajectories can be analyzed using the stream function as well.
-With some abuse of notation, we shall denote and We consider three cases.
+The flow $\phi^*$ defined by with $v:= u_H - We_z$ is related to the original flow simply by $\phi_H(t,x)=\phi^*(t,x)+Wte_z$ (see \eqref{vel_explicit} for $u_H$).